 The film’s disturbingly predatory opening sequence is one which I imagine will lie just outside the realm of iconic for most adults but will make its presence known in countless nightmares yet to come for youngsters who scramble and sneak into this R-rated film.
 In all of 5 minutes, It spins Pennywise into an entirely different beast compared to the 1990 miniseries.
 Tim Curry previously and famously played the character with color and the kind of personality you’d come across from a failed comic taking their talents to a grotesquely inappropriate carnival booth located in the back corner.
 It resonates after all of these years because the costuming was so customary and so suited for a boring birthday party.
 However, this new take is more diabolical in its scheming, the bullying, and ultimately more driven by its fiendish sense of consumption.
 In one scene alone, Bill Skarsgård delivers the kind of faintly lingering and legendary performance destined for horror lore.
 It’s absolutely chilling to the bone, and I so wanted to devour more stagnant conversation pieces where his stalking and mad-capped Pennywise was allowed to really act instead of fly at us in service of an easy scare.

 I can always convince myself that a picture is very good – as is It – when I have to convince myself that it’s just as far from being great.
 There’s too much CGI, and even if this choice is intentional on Muschietti’s behalf, it still takes away from our antagonist’s worldly connection to the Losers.
 A cleaner marriage between the miniseries’ practical effects and this film’s grandeur might have remedied this ailment.
 There’s also a rhythmic editing pattern introducing us to the Losers’ alarm which reduces the terror of Pennywise’s presence scene after scene.
 There’s silence, quivering lights, and…BAM!, there he is again and again.
 That’s the problem with the editing of this film; all of the elements are in place to scare us, but they’re so sequential and patterned that it becomes repetitive.
-It, in this first installment of two, is a praiseworthy critique of the parts of life we identify with and how kids relate from a literally lower POV against one that looks down and hounds after their innocence with gifts and with soured treats.
-With peanuts, cotton candy, hot dogs, and with popcorn that goes pop pop pop.
+It, in this first installment of two, is a praiseworthy critique of the parts of life we identify with and how kids relate from a literally lower POV against one that looks down and hounds after their innocence with gifts, festival treat, and with popcorn that goes pop pop pop.
 It earned every single gasp from my fellow audience members.
 So while I might not have thought that this movie was great, it still understands how friendship can overcome the town bullies, the deepest and darkest parts of our hearts, and yes, even a drooling and peckish clown who feasts on fear.

 “We’re all afraid of something.”